 Hello there!
 I'm Traci Gillig, a communication scholar and Assistant Professor at Washington State University’s Edward R. Murrow College of Communication starting Fall 2019.

-Broadly, my interests are in health communication, particularly the psychological mechanisms and social factors influencing health and well-being in youth.
-My work includes examining the effects of interventions, media representations, and interpersonal relationships on youth identity development and health, as well as the effects of representations of diverse, underrepresented groups on people's attitudes toward such groups and related policies.
-Recent projects have been published in Sex Roles, Human Communication Research, and the International Journal of Communication.
-My research has also been featured in the Los Angeles Times, New York Times, Washington Post, Newsweek, and other major outlets.
+My research interests are in the psychological and social factors influencing the well-being of youth, particularly those from marginalized groups.
+My work includes examining the effects of interventions, media representations, and interpersonal relationships on youth, as well as the effects of mediated representations of marginalized groups on the attitudes of broader audiences.
+Recent projects have been published in leading journals such as Sex Roles, Human Communication Research, and the International Journal of Communication.
+My research has been featured in the Los Angeles Times, New York Times, Washington Post, Newsweek, and other major outlets.

 Teaching is also central to my professional life, and a privilege.
 I strive to cultivate a classroom environment in which students feel known, respected, and able to share their unique perspectives.

 I completed doctoral studies at the University of Southern California’s Annenberg School for Communication and Journalism and master’s and bachelor’s degrees at Purdue University’s Brian Lamb School of Communication.
 My professional background includes experience at the FDA Center for Tobacco Products and Edelman PR.

 A native Chicagoan, I’ve enjoyed exploring the West Coast since moving here.
 In my free time, you can find me driving to the mountains in search of a challenging hike and a good view!